minasenel/notes-postgresql/README.md

 # Notes Project

-This is an AI integrated note taking application that provides you a short brief for each note, saving time by improving readibility when improvising notes.
+This is an AI-integrated note-taking application that automatically generates concise summaries for each note, improving readability and saving time.
-Flask + PostgreSQL notes application with notebooks, pinning, and AI-powered summarization.
-Modern UI uses a semantic color system, Inter font, and an accessible modal system.
+Built with Flask and PostgreSQL, it supports features like notebooks, pinning, and AI-powered summarization.
+The modern UI incorporates a semantic color system, the Inter font, and an accessible modal design.

+In a professional setting, the application is particularly valuable during office or online meetings, where discussions are often dense and time-sensitive.
+By turning long notes into clear, actionable briefs, it ensures that key decisions and insights are never lost.
+This not only streamlines collaboration but also helps professionals stay focused, organized, and impactful in their career growth.

 ## Features